 Alert description: The quota on the number of ECS instances that can be associated with an SLB instance is insufficient.
 If you create a large number of LoadBalancer Services, the backend pods are distributed across multiple ECS instances.
 If the quota on ECS instances that can be associated with an SLB instance is exhausted, you cannot associate ECS instances with the SLB instance.

 Solution: By default, you can associate at most 200 backend servers with an SLB instance.
-To increase the quota, Submit a ticket.
+To increase the quota, submit an application in the Go to the Quota Center page to submit a ticket.
 For more information, see Quotas.

 Insufficient quota on SLB listeners